-Down here in the South our biggest challenge was a terrible storm that hit in mid-September.
-It brought snow, sleet and icy gale-force winds.
+Down here in the South our biggest challenge a few years ago was a terrible storm that hit in mid-September.
+It brought snow, sleet, and icy gale-force winds.
 It went on and on and on for more than a week, right at the height of the lambing season.

 Most farmers had done all they could to plan ahead, with plenty of pasture and shelterbelts for lambing ewes.
 However it was a particularly severe and unusual storm and whereas there is little that could have been done to prevent the terrible stock losses that occurred, there are some lessons to be learned.